oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 You can also use Prisma Studio to view the todo items in the database.

-## Enhancing the application with a new API
+## Enhancing the Todo application with a new API

 In this step, you will add an API service to get all the items belonging to an organization.
 You will also add authentiation to the API service.